-In the tradition of Jesuit education’s goal of enabling students to learn and grow into becoming more deeply men and women for others, Campus Ministry offers a variety of local service opportunities where students can use their time, talents and personal gifts in service to people in need, including children, families, and homeless men and women.
-These opportunities include bi-annual campus wide service days, as well as opportunity to participate individually in service or join student clubs and organizations in outreach on a weekly and monthly basis.
+In the tradition of Jesuit education’s goal of enabling students to learn and grow into becoming more deeply men and women for and with others, Campus Ministry offers a variety of local service opportunities where students can use their time, talents and personal gifts in service to people in need, including children, families, and homeless men and women.
+These opportunities include bi-annual campus wide service days, as well as opportunities to participate individually in service or join student clubs and organizations in outreach on a weekly and/or monthly basis.

 Theme: Warm Hearts and Helping Hands for a World in Need

 Saturday, September 23, 2017, 8:30 a.m. to Noon

 Saturday, April 14, 2018, 8:30 a.m. to noon

 Following an 8:30 a.m. commissioning at Panasci Family Chapel, Le Moyne students, faculty, staff, administrators, alumni, family, and friends will spend the morning serving as men and women for and with others, doing tasks of greatest need at off campus and at on campus sites.
 Sites offered include local parks, community centers, and organizations which serve men, women, children, families, homeless people, hungry people, and people with disabilities.